stefenmax/pytorch-template-medical-image-restoration/README.md

 - python3 (3.6, 3.7, 3.8, 3.9, 3.10 is tested)
 - Support the version of PyTorch(1.13), if you use older version of pytorch than that, may meet the error of GPU usage on Mac
-- `conda env create -f torch1_13.yml` for install develop dependencies (this requires python 3.6 and above because of black)`
+- `conda env create -f torch1_13.yml` for install develop dependencies (this requires python 3.6 and above )

-### Code init

-`conda env create -f environment.yml` for install develop dependencies (this requires python 3.6 and above because of black)

 ## Train example code